-Claim: Clocks pictured in advertisements display a time of 10:10 in commemoration of the time of John F. Kennedy's death.
+Claim: Clocks and watches pictured in advertisements display a time of 10:10 in commemoration of the time of Abraham Lincoln's death.

 Example:[Collected via e-mail, April 2005]